1983–84 Quebec Nordiques season

-The 1983–84 Quebec Nordiques season was the Nordiques fifth season in the National Hockey League.
+The 1983–84 Quebec Nordiques season was the Nordiques fifth season in the National Hockey League (NHL).
 In the 1982–83 season, Quebec won a club record 34 games, and finished fourth in the Adams Division earning 80 points, making the post-season for the third consecutive season.
 The Nordiques would fall to the Montreal Canadiens in six games in the Adams Division Finals.

 Off-season

 During the off-season, Quebec named defenseman Mario Marois as their new team captain.
 The club played the 1982–83 season with no captain.
-Marois, an eight-year NHL veteran, had been with the Nordiques since the 1980-81 season.
-In early June, the Nordiques and Buffalo Sabres pulled off a blockbuster deal, with Quebec sending Real Cloutier and their first round draft pick in the 1983 NHL Entry Draft to Buffalo in exchange for Tony McKegney, Andre Savard, Jean-Francois Sauve, and the Sabres third round draft pick in the 1983 NHL Entry Draft.
+Marois, an eight-year NHL veteran, had been with the Nordiques since the 1980–81 season.
+In early June, the Nordiques and Buffalo Sabres pulled off a blockbuster deal, with Quebec sending Real Cloutier and their first round draft pick in the 1983 NHL entry draft to Buffalo in exchange for Tony McKegney, Andre Savard, Jean-Francois Sauve, and the Sabres third round draft pick in the 1983 NHL entry draft.